 Link to Repo: https://github.com/JoeHelbing/mesa-examples/tree/main/examples/epstein_civil_violence

-Students: Joseph Helbing, Thiyaghessan Poongundranar
+Students: Joseph Helbing, Thiyaghessan Poongundranar, Grace Shao

 Model Background

 We chose to expand on Epstein’s computational model of civil violence, designed to simulate 2 types of civil violence.
 The first examines the conflict between a single centralized authority and a decentralized network of rebels.
 The second examines a single centralized authority attempting to stop conflict between 2 ethnic groups.
-We focused on the former, as available in the mesa library.

-The model studies the dynamics of rebellion and does not concern itself with the specific type of social or political order being overthrown.
+We focused on the former, as available in the mesa library and expand upon it by including a third group, the media.
+Our intention is to observe how the press can influence the dynamics of rebellion already investigated by Epstein.
+Similar to Epstein, we do not concern ourselves with the specific type of social or political order being overthrown.

 Design Concepts